 If you are under the age of 18, you will not be able to view your credit report.
 If you have just turned 18 though, there will be little data on your report.
 This will start to change if you take on and use credit responsibly.
 Everything from a mobile phone contract to an overdraft will be on your file.

 Every credit application should be carefully considered to ensure you can keep up with repayments.

 Have you recently arrived in the UK?

 If you are new to the UK, credit agencies will have no data for you.
 Even if you have a good score in the last country you lived in it will not count.
 This is because credit reports and scores cannot transfer between countries.
 It can take up to six months to create your first report and score.

 No credit accounts in your name?

 It may be that you have simply never used credit before.
 This might be because you're young or that you have never needed to.
 If you pay joint bills then it could be that your name isn't listed as the account holder.
 This is also true if you have a mobile phone contract in someone else's name.

-You may not have a lot of loan options if you don't have much of a credit history.
+You may not have a lot of loan options if you have a bad or no credit history.
 While some lenders will consider lending to you, they can see you as a risk.
 This is because they will have no idea of how well you can handle money.
 As a result, these loans can feature higher APRs.

 Your credit score shows lenders how well (or not) you can manage a credit agreement.
 If you don't have one, you may struggle to get approved by lenders.

 Here are some things you can do to help build your credit history.